 - (WFC3) – The Wide Field Camera 3 sees three different kinds of light: near-ultraviolet, visible and near-infrared.

 - (COS) – The Cosmic Origins Spectrograph is a spectrograph that sees exclusively in ultraviolet light.

-- (ACS) - The Advanced Camera for Surveys sees visible light, and is designed to study some of the earliest activity in the universe.
+- (ACS) – The Advanced Camera for Surveys detects visible light.

 - (STIS) – The Space Telescope Imaging Spectrograph is a spectrograph that sees ultraviolet, visible and near-infrared light.